Money (Lisa song): Composition

 The song's lyrics were written by Bekuh Boom and Vince, and music was composed by them alongside 24 and R.Tee.
 Lyrically it is a boastful song about being rich and spending cash.
 The song is composed in the key of E minor and carries a tempo of 140 beats per minute, and is described as a dynamic hip-hop song.
 Nolan Feeney from Billboard explained the music of the song is close to the "contemporary American rap" and is "built around a languid horn loop."

 Critical reception

 "Money" received mixed to positive reviews, with Lisa's performance and rapping receiving praise; on the other hand, some criticized the song's composition and lyrical content.
 Rhian Daly of NME criticized the lyrics as "cringe-y at best" and the sound as "obvious, safe and boring."
 In a more positive assessment, Starr Bowenbank of Billboard named "Money" the 20th best K-pop song of 2021 and stated that the track exhibits the "full extent of her rap skills, star power and crossover appeal."
 It was also included in Teen Vogues list of the best K-pop songs of 2021, with Maddy Myer stating that "from the start, this song draws the listener in" and that it "has all the confidence Lisa is known for."
+Andros Resurreccion and Sonal Lad of &Asian included the song in "10 Songs that Could be on a Soundtrack to WWE PPV/PLE" for Money in the Bank.